swiss-seismological-service/pyrtdd/README.md

 # Example

 Please note that the code is in development stage.
 The documentation is not ready yet and you should use the [scrtdd](https://github.com/swiss-seismological-service/scrtdd) manual as a temporary reference.
+In particular, have a look at the [catalog format](https://docs.gempa.de/scrtdd/current/base/multievent.html#event-catalog-plain-csv-files) and the [relocation process](https://docs.gempa.de/scrtdd/current/base/multievent.html#relocation-process) paragraphs.

 ```python
 from scrtdd.hdd import (